zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 Notice the value changed from false to true!
 This shows that the board first saw the digital input connected to ground or low digital logic level and then saw the input connected to 3.3V or high digital logic level.
-By flipping the switch you physicaly changed how the legs of the switch were connected to switch between high and low levels!
+By flipping the switch you physically changed how the legs of the switch were connected to switch between high and low levels!

 Remember you can use boolean values in conditional statements, like to print out a message if the switch is turned on:

   >>> if switch.value:
   ...     print("Switch is on!")